-2.1 The object of this Rule is to provide specific arrangements for the creation and calculation of Energy Savings Certificates where energy is saved, with no negative effect on production or service levels, through increased efficiency of electricity consumption or reduction in electricity consumption.
-The Rule aims to save energy through measures that improve electricity end-use efficiency.
+2.1 The object of this Rule is to provide specific arrangements for the creation and calculation of Energy Savings Certificates where energy is saved, with no negative effect on production or service levels, through increased efficiency of electricity consumption or Gas consumption or both, or reduction in electricity consumption or Gas consumption or both.
+The Rule aims to save energy through measures that improve electricity end-use efficiency or Gas end-use efficiency or both.